hqsuoamra/AstroQuest_Survival/README.md

 ## Story, Setting, and Character

 ### Story and Narrative
-The game begins with the astronaut crash-landing on the alien planet.
-As he steps out of his damaged shuttle, he discovers that the planet is surprisingly Earth-like, with breathable air, water, and even trees bearing strange but edible fruits.
-This initial sense of relief is short-lived as he soon realizes that he is not alone.
-The planet is home to alien creatures and has its own dangers.
-The astronaut’s struggle for survival begins as he explores this new world, fights off threats, and searches for the missing parts of his shuttle.
+The game begins with the astronaut crash-landing on an alien planet.
+As he steps out of his damaged shuttle, he discovers that the planet, while alien, has elements that are surprisingly Earth-like.
+However, the astronaut quickly realizes that survival won't be easy as the planet is home to hostile alien creatures.
+The astronaut’s journey involves defeating these enemies, collecting missing pieces of his shuttle, and ultimately repairing it to return home.

 ### Game World
 The game world is an alien planet with diverse environments, including forests, caves, deserts, and alien structures.